-- 6. Admission to Candidacy.
-To be recommended by the Division of Biology for admission to candidacy for the doctor's degree, the student must have demonstrated his ability to carry out original research and have passed the appropriate candidacy examinations, viz: - a.
+6. Admission to Candidacy.
+To be recommended by the Division of Biology for admission to candidacy for the doctor's degree, the student must have demonstrated his ability to carry out original research and have passed the appropriate candidacy examinations, viz:-

+- a.
 A student taking his major subject in the Division of Biology who elects to take a minor subject in the same division is required to take four candidacy examinations.
 One must be in the field of the major and one in the field of the minor; the two others may be in general botany and general zoology, or in one of these and one of the subjects listed above in section 4, subject to approval of the Biology Division. - b.
 In case the minor subject is taken outside the Biology Division, the student will be required to fulfill the minor requirement of the outside division and, in addition, will be required to take three candidacy examinations.
 One must be in the field of the major; the two others may be in general botany and general zoology, or in one of these and one of the subjects listed above in section 4, subject to approval of the Biology Division. - c.
 A student taking his major subject in the Division of Biology, whose minor program of study is of the general type, is required to take three candidacy examinations.
-One must be in the field of the major; the two others may be in general botany and general zoology, or in one of these and one of the subjects listed above in section 4, subject to the approval of the Biology Division.
+One must be in the field of the major; the two others may be in general botany and general zoology, or in one of these and one of the subjects listed above in section 4, subject to the approval of the Biology Division. - d.
+A student majoring in another division, who selects a minor subject in Biology, and having a minor in one of the special fields of Biology is required to take two candidacy examinations, one in either general botany or general zoology and one in his minor subject.

-Although grades of C are considered to be passing in candidacy examinations, a grade of B or better is required in the student's major and minor subjects, except in general biology and general type minors in which a C is accepted.
+Although grades of C are considered to be passing in candidacy examinations, a grade of B or better is required in the student's major and minor subjects, except in general biology in which a C is accepted.

 7. Final Examination and Thesis.
 A final oral examination covering principally the work of the thesis will be held at least two weeks before the degree is to be conferred.
 The original typed copy of the thesis, the vellum copy, and two reproduced copies must be submitted at least two weeks before the date of the final examination.
 One of the two reproduced copies is retained by the Division Library.
-The examining committee will consist of such individuals as may be recommended by the Chairman of the Division and approved by the Dean of Graduate Studies.
+The examining committee will consist of the instructors in charge of the major and minor work and such other individuals as may be recommended by the Chairman of the Division and approved by the Dean of Graduate Studies.